sriramvinn/Agave-Networks-code-challange/Inference Endpoint T2/Readme.md

 *- Deployment: Deploy the trained object detection model as an inference endpoint that can be accessed through our API.
 Configure the endpoint to handle image input and provide bounding box predictions for detected objects.
 Consider the endpoint to be part of an MVP, so do not consider scalability or high loads.*

-I have attached the Sagemaker jupyter notebook instance to deploy the model to get the API, furthermore, we can implement the AWS lambda function which can be triggered by when input is posted to API.
+I have attached the Sagemaker jupyter notebook instance to deploy the model to get the API.
+Furthermore, we can implement the AWS lambda function or serverless framework which can be triggered when input is posted to API.

+For the purpose of local deployment I have Implimented Flask, UI and results are attched in the Flask implimentation folder